 What is a Java Framework?

 Java Framework is a platform of pre-written codes that are used by Java developers to create Java web applications.
 It acts as a template in which a developer is able to use for creating the software application and Java program.

-The Framework helps developers to generate a program for the application without the manual to refer every line of code from scratch.
+The Framework helps developers to generate a program for the application without the manual to refer to every line of code from scratch.
 It includes pre-defined functions and classes that are used to input, manage, and process the hardware devices, and communicate with system software.
 This process depends on the type of framework, a program to generate output, and preferences.

-Top 14 Java Frameworks
+Most Popular Java Frameworks

 Let’s check out the Top14 Java frameworks further in detail.

 First on the list is Apache Spark, which is a unified analytics engine used for large-scale data processing.
 It achieves high performance for both streaming and batch data using a physical execution engine, DAG scheduler, and a query optimizer.
 It provides around 80 high-level operators that are used to build parallel apps quickly.

 Subscribe to our youtube channel to get new updates..!